thinkgradient/optillusion-animation/README.md

 # modeling-link-aggregators

-Python code to submit rotated images to the Cloud Vision API + R code for visualizing it.
+Python code to submit rotated images to the Microsoft Computer Vision API + R code for visualizing it.
 This repository was used to create [this animation](https://twitter.com/minimaxir/status/1103676561809539072).

+The code here has been forked from Max Woolf (@minimaxir) original repo: https://github.com/minimaxir/optillusion-animation which contains the code to leverage Google's Cloud Vision API.

 All tools used: